CorrelAid/correlaid_website/README.md

 [dev setup](#dev-setup)

         npx playwright install --with-deps

+For arch, see [here](https://github.com/microsoft/playwright/issues/2621#issuecomment-2083083392) and cosider to do `playwright install --only-shell chromium firefox`

 This will install the required browsers and system dependencies.
 Only afterwards can playwright be used.